lp-wan/coap-compression/draft-ietf-lpwan-coap-static-context-hc.md

 A matching list can be used if some well-known values are defined.

-Otherwise these options should be sent as a residue (fixed or variable length).
+Otherwise these options SHOULD be sent as a residue (fixed or variable length).

 ## CoAP option Uri-Path and Uri-Query fields

-These fields are unidirectional and must not be set to bidirectional in a rule entry.
+These fields are unidirectional and MUST NOT be set to bidirectional in a rule entry.
 They are used only by the client to access a specific resource and are never found in server responses.